kat0154/quickmongoose.db/README.md

 # quick.mongoose

-an easy to install and easy to use wrapper for the [mongoose cli](https://npmjs.com/packages/mongoose)
+an easy to install and easy to use wrapper for [mongoose](https://npmjs.com/package/mongoose)

 # Examples
 setup